Setting up Pipelines via GitHub Machine Users

 - Fine-grained tokens

-Classic Tokens
+Classic tokens

 The restrictions that can be applied to them are few, but they are still useful for some limited use cases.

-In Pipelines, the ci-read-only-user
+For Pipelines, the

 The PIPELINES_READ_TOKEN